 I met him in the late 80s when I invited him to come to a performance I was giving in a blackbox basement somewhere.
 He graciously accepted, and sat in the front row with his lavender hair, wearing his signature slouch hat.
 When I became a drag performer in the 90s, I did a few AIDS benefits where Quentin was on the bill as well.
 He did a magnificent one man show which I saw twice, and he even played Queen Elizabeth I in Sally Potter’s hallucinatory film of Virginia Woolf’s Orlando, with Tilda Swinton.
 John Hurt won the British Academy Award for his portrayal of Quentin in the film of The Naked Civil Servant.
 Soft spoken, brilliantly funny and utterly unique, Quentin Crisp not only did epic sh*t, he WAS epic sh*t.

 So, no, darling Zoomers, and pronoun activists of today: we’re not confused.
 We just wonder when you will stop screaming at us about how to address you, or boring us with regurgitated lectures about “social constructs” that even you don’t understand, and DO SOMETHING.
 Or MAKE SOMETHING.
 Or BE SOMETHING.
-Something a future queer kid can look at with pride.
+Something a future kid like you can look at with pride.
 Something brave and dazzling that they can aspire to.
 Stop trying to make being different, and radical, and subversive, and outrageous into something mundane and banal—and safe.

 I had the misfortune last summer of getting off a train at Penn Station right after a Harry Styles concert had let out at nearby Madison Square Garden.
 The station was packed with his fans—loud, giggling teenage girls wearing ratty pink feather boas, feverishly taking selfies.
 If your generation’s genderqueer icon is an ex-boy band twink in a dress…?
 You’re gonna have to step things up, gurl.
 Tough love, baby.
 SNAP.